CumulusNetworks/docs/content/cumulus-netq-42/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-LLDP-Service.md

 2. Hover over the header and click <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/20-Alert/alarm-bell.svg" height="18" width="18"/>.

-3. Select **Events by Most Active Device** from the filter above the  table.
+3. Select **Events by Most Active Device**.

-    The table content sorts by this characteristic, listing nodes with the most LLDP alarms at the top.
+    The table lists nodes with the most LLDP alarms at the top.
 Scroll down to view those with the fewest alarms.

     {{<figure src="/images/netq/ntwk-svcs-all-lldp-large-alarms-tab.png" width="500" >}}

 Where to go next depends on what data you see, but a few options include:

-- Change the time period for the data to compare with a prior time.
-If the same switches are consistently indicating the most alarms, you might want to look more carefully at those switches using the Switches card workflow.
+- Changing the time period and comparing the data with a prior time.
+If the same switches are consistently indicating the most alarms, you might want to look more carefully at those switches in the Switches card.
 - Click **Show All Sessions** to investigate all switches running LLDP sessions in the full-screen card.

 {{</tab>}}